McConnell: 'I'm Not Impartial' About Impeachment

 How Rules For Impeachment Trials Are Negotiated

-Democrats want to call four administration officials, including former national security adviser John Bolton and acting White House chief of staff Mick Mulvaney as witnesses.
+Democrats want to call four administration officials, including former national security adviser John Bolton and acting White House chief of staff Mick Mulvaney, as witnesses.

-Schumer told NPR's Morning Edition this week that Democrats chose that list in order to establish additional information from individuals who have not yet testified in the House impeachment inquiry into Trump.
+Schumer told NPR's Morning Edition this week that Democrats chose that list to establish additional information from individuals who have not yet testified in the House impeachment inquiry into Trump.

 "These four witnesses have direct knowledge of why the aid to Ukraine was delayed," Schumer said in his letter.
 "We're not interested in dilatory tactics.
 We're not interested in introducing our own conspiracy theories.
 Just the facts, ma'am.
 And that's what these four witnesses will produce."